hiroshiban/FS2BV/README.md

 # <a name = "Citation"> **Citation of the FS2BV toolbox** </a>

 <br></br>
-**IMPORTANT: If you use some of the imported VOIs in your studies, please cite the original authors' papers and the software packages rather than citing the FS2BV tool.**
+**IMPORTANT: If you use some of the imported VOIs in your studies, please put the first priority to cite the original authors' papers and the software packages rather than citing the FS2BV tool.**
 <br></br>
 Even after that, if you still have some space in your reference section, please cite this GitHub repository like,